toddbranch/ECE382/datasheets/intro_to_vim.md

 Another powerful feature of vim is its configurability.
 It's possible to adjust almost every aspect of your environment to your liking.

-Configurations are also very portable - you can replicate your environment on a new computer by simply copying over a single file, your **vimrc**.
+Configurations are very portable - you can replicate your environment on a new computer by simply copying over a single file, your **vimrc**.

+**Caution:** There's a temptation to spend a ton of time on your vimrc / plugins and "create the perfect environment".
+Resist this.
+Learning how to navigate and use vim effectively is a better use of your time.
+The important vimrc settings / plugins will find their way in eventually.

 ### vimrc